-- This panelization is normally used for designing irregular shaped PCB designs.
+- This panelization is normally used for designing irregularly shaped PCB designs.

 - Combination Panelization, also called characteristics Panelization, is a special type of Panelization that involves combining different types of circuit boards based on the combination principles.

-- It is beneficial for the designs containing different circuit boards combinations in electronic units like toys and household appliances.
+- It is beneficial for designs containing different circuit board combinations in electronic units like toys and household appliances.